ring00/flash-attention-abc/README.md

 ---

+This approach is inefficient because it reads the input $x$ multiple times.

+### The Online Algorithm (2-Pass)

-This algorithm generates two intermediate sequences, one for the running maximum of the input vector
+The 3-pass algorithm generates two intermediate sequences, one for the running maximum of the input vector

 ```math
 \begin{aligned}